APS · Agent Passport System

 Benchmarks

 How fast can the gateway evaluate whether an agent should be allowed to act?
-These numbers come from the production gateway running on Railway.
+The numbers below come from the APS benchmark suite, measured at four layers from the raw verifier core to a full gateway round-trip, on three machines, with both median and tail latency.

 <2msp50 Policy Eval